 Systems of Collaboration

-This is the newest and most important component that can make a difference to the financial close and organizations as a whole.
+This is the newest and most important component that can make a difference to the financial close and institutions as a whole.
 Systems of collaboration allow people to work together regardless of where they are in the world.

 Controllers and accountants are becoming expert users of tools such as Zoom, Microsoft Teams, and Mural, as they build adaptive workforces that replace late-night office meetings with virtual spaces to close the books.

 To support these components, centralization will become a bigger theme for many companies, driving touchless processes across countries.
-The last mile of statutory reporting and tax processing will also benefit from greater standardization with the right talent and technology to support the organization.
+The last mile of statutory reporting and tax processing will also benefit from greater standardization with the right talent and technology to support the institution.

 Making the Transition to the Cloud